geofflamrock/stack/README.md

 #### Rebase

-Each branch in the stack can be rebased on it's parent branch by using the `--rebase` option in the `sync` and `update` commands.
+When using the rebase update strategy, each branch in the stack is rebased on it's parent branch.

+To use the rebase strategy, either:

+- Supply the `--rebase` option to the `sync` or `update` command.
+- Configure `stack.update.strategy` to be `rebase` in Git configuration using `git config stack.update.strategy rebase`.

 To push changes to the remote after rebasing you'll need to use the `--force-with-lease` option.

 **Rough edges**